bashaer310/E-commerce-Platform/README.md

 # E-commerce Platform

 This is a backend solution for an e-commerce platform, built with C#, ASP.NET, and PostgreSQL.
-The platform allows artists to showcase their artwork, while customers can purchase artworks and book art workshops.
+The platform allows artists to showcase their work, while customers can purchase artworks and book art workshops.
 It includes core features like **user authentication**, **product management (artworks, workshops)**, **category management (types of artwork)**, and **order and booking processing**.

 ## Features